majduk/raspberry-media-center/README.md

 Comments
-- AUX commected to HiFiBerry
+- FM commected to HiFiBerry
-- FM connetected to internal Raspberry sound card and headphones output.
+- AUX connetected to internal Raspberry sound card and headphones output.
 This results in rather low output level and low quality.
 Potential improvement is to use pre-amplifier.
+The B&J system has an unbalanced input and this kind of preamplifier is reqiored.
 - D pin is used by the external amplifiers to send PROG signal to change the current playing radio station.
-This is via voltage divider (10k/18kOhm) to GPIO27
+This is via voltage divider (10k/18kOhm) to GPIO27 to encompass a fact that B&J uses 5V logic and RPi GPIO is 3.3V.

 ## Software